chethanreddy10/Critique-s-sentiment/README.md

    git clone https://github.com/chethanreddy10/Critique-s-sentiment.git
    cd Critique-s-sentiment

-2.Create a virtual environment (optional but recommended):
+2. Create a virtual environment (optional but recommended):

- GIT Bash Terminal:
+For GIT Bash Terminal:

-python -m venv venv source venv/bin/activate # On Windows, use 'venv\Scripts\activate
+python -m venv venv
+source venv/bin/activate   # On Windows, use 'venv\Scripts\activate'

-2. Install the dependencies:
+3. Install the dependencies:

-GIT Bash Terminal
+For GIT Bash Terminal:

 pip install -r requirements.txt

-3. Run the app:
+4. Run the app:

-GIT Bash Terminal
+For GIT Bash Terminal:

 streamlit run app.py

+This version should now display correctly with proper indentation and clear formatting for the steps.
+Let me know if it looks good!